justsomedevnotes/kubernetes-kubeadm-virtualbox/README.md

 apt-get update && apt-get install -y kubeadm
 ```

+### Initialize Kubernetes
-Now initialize the Kubernetes components.
+Now it is time to actually initialize Kubernetes on the node.
 ```console
 kubeadm init
 ```